SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 a good writing and reading speed.
-If the parameter ``lustre_OST_count`` is set to the number of OSTs present on the system, then SWIFT will set the `stripe count` of each restart file to `1` and set each file's `stripe index` to the MPI rank generating it modulo the OST count.
+If the parameter ``lustre_OST_count`` is set to the number of OSTs present on the system, then SWIFT will set the `stripe count` of each restart file to `1` and set each file's `stripe index` to the MPI rank generating it modulo the OST count [#f5]_.
 If the parameter is not set then the files will be created with the default system policy (or whatever was set for the directory where the files are written).
 This parameter has no effect on non-Lustre file systems.

 * The number of Lustre OSTs to distribute the single-striped restart files over: